x402: How AI Agents Pay for API Calls with Crypto Micropayments

 According to Coinbase's developer documentation, x402 processes over 75 million transactions to date, with 94,000 unique buyers and 22,000 sellers.
 The protocol has been adopted by Cloudflare for pay-per-crawl bot management, by Nous Research for per-inference billing of its Hermes 4 model, and by platforms including Vercel and Alchemy.
 Despite these numbers, CoinDesk reported in March 2026 that daily x402 volume remains modest at around $28,000, which suggests the protocol is still in its infrastructure phase rather than mass adoption.

-HTTP 402 "Payment Required" has existed in the HTTP specification since 1997 but was reserved for future use.
-Nearly 30 years later, x402 implements what the status code was always meant to do.
+HTTP 402 has existed in the specification since 1997 but was reserved for future use.
+Nearly 30 years later, x402 is the first implementation that turns it into the payment flow the status code was always meant to carry.

 The implementation covers three discovery endpoints: